vwood/vwood.github.com/_posts/2012-5-2-dot-emacs.md

 Don't start from scratch
 ------------------------
-There is no reason to start from scratch.
+There is no reason to start from scratch[^1].
 There are a large number of emacs configurations available to begin from.
-Several of the default settings of Emacs are a bit puzzling.
+Several of the default settings of Emacs are a bit questionable.
 Of course I doubt anyone would ever completely agree with someone else's configuration, but it's a better start than default Emacs.

+[^1]: This would be an example of "Do as I say, not as I do."